bhagatparwinder/citizenship-test/README.md

 # Citizenship Test

 ## A web application that allows you to practise questions asked in the USCIS citizenship interview test.
-Created using Mongo, Express, Node and Angular
+Created using Angular

 ### This repo contains the source code for USCIS citizenship test.
 Feel free to copy, comment or fork